RealPeha/how-to-install/README.md

-# [How to install](https://peha.fun/how-to-install) - Collection of Install Tutorials
+# [How to install](https://peha.fun/how-to-install) - The collection of Install Tutorials

 This project is a collection of instructions for installing programs and utilities for Linux, Windows, MacOS, etc.